Do I Have to Move Out If the Landlord Wants My Apartment?

-If Done With a Good Faith Intent to Move In For At Lease One Year a Landlord May Evict a Tenant and Take Over the Rental Unit.
+When Evicting a Tenant For 'Own Use' a Landlord Is Required to Show Good Faith With a Genuine Intent to Move In or to Move In a Close Family Member For a Period of At Least One Year.
 The Landlord Must Provide At Least Sixty Days Notice and Provide Compensation Equal to One Month of Rent.

 A Helpful Guide to Understanding the Duty of Good Faith Required In An N12 'Own Use' By Landlord or Family Member Eviction